 Seventeen loss-making bus routes in Brighton & Hove will be kept running by council subsidies.
 We have saved as many services as possible and less than 0.33% of the bus network in the city will be affected by these changes, despite severe government cuts.

 Find out more about the recent decisions around bus routes funded by the council.

 If you’re travelling to Brighton & Hove by train, you can throw in the freedom of the city’s bus network for an amazingly low price.
 Adding the local buses to your train ticket is around 50% cheaper than buying bus travel separately!
 Prices vary from £2 for a day’s bus travel to £250 for a whole year of unlimited city bus journeys.
-Please visit the following link for further details
+For more information, go to

-When travelling to other towns and cities by train you can also add their local bus networks to your train ticket too!
-Please visit the following link for further details http://www.plusbus.info/
+When travelling to other towns and cities by train. you can also add their local bus networks to your train ticket too!
+For further details, go to www.plusbus.info

 Bus Users UK

 Bus Users UK is the new name for the National Federation of Bus Users, which has been representing bus passengers' interests since 1985.
 The new Bus Users website will tell you more about Bus Users UK, how to contact the local "Central Sussex" group - and membership.